-The NFL’s 2012 Preseason schedule is underway and NFL Preseason Live is back again this year allowing fans to watch every NFL Preseason Game either live or on demand.
+The NFL’s 2013 Preseason schedule is almost underway and NFL Preseason Live is back again this year allowing fans to watch every NFL Preseason Game either live or on demand.

 Here’s the bad news.
 Just like most online sports products, the games will be blacked out live if they are being broadcast in your area.
 This blackout includes not only local TV games but any national broadcasts on CBS, Fox, ESPN, or NBC.
 Every game, however, will be available on demand.
 Support indicates blacked out games will be available “within 24 hours” while regular games are available immediately after the conclusion of the game.